Drama is offered as:

 Opportunities for participation in extra-curricular Drama activities include a lower school lunchtime Drama club run by the Drama Prefects, Shakespeare Schools Festival, Mock Trial and other festivals / competitions.

 At the end of the summer term we present a whole school musical theatre production.
-Last year this was a punk fairy version of “A Midsummer Night’s Dream”.
-This year’s production is “Superspy!” based on the theme of James Bond.
+Recent examples are a punk fairy version of “A Midsummer Night’s Dream” and “Superspy!” based on the theme of James Bond.

 Performance and live theatre experience are key to studies in Drama.
 KS4 and KS5 students are given opportunities to showcase their work to a live audience with their performance assessments.
 Additionally, a number of theatre trips are arranged for each year group, as it is important to show Drama students the world of theatre.
 Recent trips have included: